SCWalter/FAST-iCLIP/README.md

   - A "read" around the RT stop is required for downstream processing.

 7. Expanded reads from RT stop merging are passed to CLIPper, a peak calling algorithm.
+  - IMPORTANT!
+Current default does NOT run CLIPper.
+Instead, it gives a list of genes identified.
   - CLIPper returns a bed-like file format with window coordinates, reads counted per window, etc.
   - We use these windows to extract "low FDR" reads from the total set of reads passed to CLIPper.
   - We then make bedGraph and BigWig files from this complete pool of "low FDR" reads, allowing easy visualization.